rufousJr/warpwoofwimble/content/pages/Ys/album.md

 # Conception #

-Interviewed at the time of the release of *Have One On Me*, Newsom was asked about the process of writing *Ys*.
+Newsom considered the production of the album to be "very formalised", a quality which was "a ballast to a lot of the brutal or unhinged emotional material that I was working with."[^quietus]

->**You’ve said for Ys, you pored over every syllable before it was finished.**
+>**You've said for *Ys*, you pored over every syllable before it was finished.**
 >
 >Well, I was in a mathematical frame of mind, I think.
-Not real math, but intuitive math – a kind of idle, self-soothing impulse, like making sure all three Dixie cups have the same number of dry pinto beans in them.
-That impulse didn’t govern the meanings of the songs, or the spirit of the record, but somehow I needed it – I needed that syntactic hyper-vigilance, to act as a mill through which all those songs had to pass in order for the record to find itself.[^ussongwriter]
+Not real math, but intuitive math -- a kind of idle, self-soothing impulse, like making sure all three Dixie cups have the same number of dry pinto beans in them.
+That impulse didn't govern the meanings of the songs, or the spirit of the record, but somehow I needed it -- I needed that syntactic hyper-vigilance, to act as a mill through which all those songs had to pass in order for the record to find itself.[^ussongwriter]

+[^quietus]: [A Vision of Decadence: Joanna Newsom on *Have One On Me*](http://thequietus.com/articles/04232-joanna-newsom-have-one-on-me-interview), Jude Rodgers, The Quietus, May 2010

 [^ussongwriter]: ["Joanna Newsom: The Siren's Song", American Songwriter, September 2010](http://americansongwriter.com/2010/09/joanna-newsom-the-sirens-song/)